 Plan of study

-The media arts and technology program encourages cross-disciplinary and interdepartmental collaboration.
 Students may choose elective courses from a variety of courses offered in the School of Media Sciences or with other graduate departments and programs at RIT.

 The capstone project requires students to develop and demonstrate extensive knowledge on a specific topic related to graphic communications.
 Students complete original work in the form of a number of methodologies, including experiments, comprehensive case studies, surveys, focus groups, and research analysis.
-Outcomes from this experience include innovation of a process, recognizing unmet customer needs, solving cross-media issues, and/or identifying resources required for business transformation or business solutions.
+Outcomes from this experience include innovation of a process, recognizing unmet customer needs, solving cross-media issues, or identifying resources required for business transformation or media solutions.

 Media arts and technology, MS degree, typical course sequence